HUBId/n/tests/spec.md

 ## Deterministic Proving
 - `generate_proof` must be deterministic for a fixed combination of `ProofKind`, public inputs, witness blob and `ProverContext`.
-- VRF commitments embedded inside the `ProofEnvelope` must be derived solely from prover-side state; no verifier challenge is allowed during the generation phase.
+- VRF commitments embedded inside the `proof::types::Proof` payload must be derived solely from prover-side state; no verifier challenge is allowed during the generation phase.

 ## Envelope and Size Checks
-- Every produced `ProofEnvelope` must respect `MAX_PROOF_SIZE_BYTES` including metadata and body payload.
+- Every produced `proof::types::Proof` must respect `MAX_PROOF_SIZE_BYTES` including
+  metadata and body payload.
 - Header lengths must match the serialized payload lengths documented in `public_inputs.rs` and the integrity digest must bind both segments.